NativeScript/docs-v7/ui/ui-dialogs.md

 }
 ```

-### Passing Parameters
+### Passing parameters

 You can pass parameters to the dialog component when calling the `showModal` method.
-You can also specify if the dialog should be shown fullscreen.
+You can also specify if the dialog should be shown full screen.

 ``` TypeScript
 var options: ModalDialogOptions = {